LovelyBuggies/MutimediaTechnology_Experiments/ex2/README.md

 "Color space", refers to the mathematical model of the expression of color, such as our common "RGB" model, is decomposed into red, green and blue color into three components, such a picture can be broken down into three grayscale, mathematical expression, the design of each of the 8 by 8, 8 by 8 can be expressed by the three matrix, the range of the average between the [0, 255].

-Different color models have different application scenarios, such as RGB model suitable for spontaneous light design, such as display in the printing industry, the use of ink printing, the color of the pattern was produced by when the reflected light, often using CMYK model, in the JPEG compression algorithm, the need to transform the pattern become YCbCr model, the Luminance, Luminance Y said here, Cb and Cr, respectively, said green and red "color difference value".
+Different color models have different application scenarios, such as the RGB model suitable for spontaneous light design, such as display in the printing industry, the use of ink printing, the color of the pattern was produced by when the reflected light, often using the CMYK model, in the JPEG compression algorithm, the need to transform the pattern become YCbCr model, the Luminance, Luminance Y said here, Cb and Cr, respectively, said green and red "color difference value".

 RGB 2 YCC conversion is shown as following,